jonathanmorgan/context_text/README.md

 ## Output configuration parameters

+- _"Download As File?"_ - `network_download_as_file` - If "Yes", result of rendering network data is downloaded by browser.
+If "No", just outputs network data in text box at top of page.
-- _"Include Render Details"_ - `include_render_details` - If "Yes", includes detail on articles and people included in network in output.
+- _"Include Render Details?"_ - `include_render_details` - If "Yes", includes detail on articles and people included in network in output.
 If "No", just outputs network data.
 - _"Data Format"_ - `output_type` - type of output you want.
 Currently support:
     - Simple Matrix - custom format for UCINet
     - CSV Matrix - network matrix rendered as CSV data, with first row and first column containing node labels.